-The most sought after are the lace-backs and flame-backs.
+The most sought after are the lace-backs and flame-backs, generally dating from the years around the 1680's.
 The lace-backs have intricate chasing to the reverse of the bowl, and occasionally to the front stem terminal.
 The flame-backs have very ornate all over engraving often obliterating the hallmarks.

 Variations in the three lobed terminal, and the decoration around the rat-tail to the reverse of the bowl (e.g. beaded rat tails, and reeded rat tails), are also sought after.

 The successor to the Trefid at the end of the 17th Century was the dog-nose spoon.

 It has a very distinctive shape with a shaped, rounded terminal, always has a long rat-tail to the reverse of the bowl (occasionally decorated).
 Its span of production, circa 1690 to 1715, coincides with the period in English silver where the Britannia Standard(95.8% pure) was used, hence all spoons produced at this time will carry these marks.